pro2store/Pro2Store/README.md

 * **mod_protostorecartsummary** - Displays a summary of the checkout totals - subtotal, shipping total, grand total etc.

-* **mod_protostorecartuser** - Module for allowing the user to login and register inline.
+* **mod_protostorecartuser** - Module for allowing the user to login and register "in-checkout".
 Also manages addresses for the order.

 * **mod_protostorecheckoutitems** - Displays a list of the items being ordered